 Just to be 100 percent clear here: deleting your account wipes out all underlying data.
 Plus, you won’t be able to create a new account with the same username.

-Can I change my Snapchat username?
+How can I change my Snapchat username?

 Snapchat does now allow this, as of yet.